diogoascarneiro/TuubLuup/README.md

 - **Fallback System**: If the YouTube search API is unavailable, the system falls back to predefined video collections
 - **Categories**: Try keywords like "music", "nature", "abstract", or "space" for different visual styles

+### Tabbed Interface

+The control window features a tabbed interface for managing multiple videos:

+- **Easy Navigation**: Switch between videos using tabs at the top of the control window
+- **Video Identification**: Each tab displays the video number and title
+- **Focused Controls**: Work with one video at a time for better organization
+- **Visual Indicators**: Active tab is highlighted for easy identification

 ## Performance Tips

 - For optimal performance during VJ sets, preload your videos before your performance